Background pattern

 Common: mental alterations in patients with liver problems (hepatic encephalopathy)

-Frequency not known: dizziness, fainting and loss of consciousness (caused by symptomatic hypotension).
+Frequency not known: dizziness, fainting, and loss of consciousness (caused by symptomatic hypotension).

-Haematological and lymphatic system disorders
+Blood and lymphatic system disorders

 Common: increased blood viscosity (hemoconcentration).

-Uncommon: decreased platelet levels (thrombocytopenia).
+Uncommon: decreased platelet count (thrombocytopenia).

 General disorders and administration site conditions